 When you take it, you'll notice the cayenne and the icky taste, which is more noticeable in water than in juice.
 Chase it with some more water or juice if you like.
 If you have a sore throat and want maximum benefit, take it in water and don't drink or eat anything for a few minutes.

 I hope you have as much success with this remedy as we have experienced.
 Here's to your health!

 Mountain Rose Herbs has everything you need.
 This is where I order my herbs for antispas.
 Good prices, bulk herbs in ounces, many organic herbs.
 Has all the herbs needed - most online shops are missing one or two.
 These are specific items I get: lobelia, black cohosh, skullcap, myrrh, and cayenne.
 They also have glass bottles in a variety of styles and sizes.

-Here are some other sources, including an already-made tincture that includes skunk cabbage, and some tinctures of skunk cabbage, for those who want to include it.
+Dr. Christopher's Antispasmodic Tincure (available at Amazon.com) is an already-made tincture that includes skunk cabbage, and some tinctures of skunk cabbage, for those who want to include it.
 (It was in Kloss' original formula.)
 Apparently Skunk Cabbage is impossible to find as a powder or herb.
 It is available by itself as a tincture, but I have no idea what quantity to use in relation to Kloss' formula.
 I think Dr. Christopher's formula has the same ingredients as Kloss' original formula, but I don't know if the proportions are the same.
 His ingredients are: scullcap herb, lobelia herb, valerian root, skunk cabbage root, myrrh gum, black cohosh root, and cayenne.